mobizt/FirebaseClient/README.md

 By define `DefaultNetwork` with no parameter, the WiFi reconnection will be enabled.

+> [!NOTE]
-Note that, when the WiFi was manage for connection and reconnection by user code or third party library, the `<re_connect_option>` parameter should be assign with `false` to avoid the WiFi connection/reconnection interferences.
+> When the WiFi was manage for connection and reconnection by user code or third party library, the `<re_connect_option>` parameter should be assign with `false` to avoid the WiFi connection/reconnection interferences.

 - `DefaultWiFiNetwork`